agra-uni-bremen/crave/README.md

     <logger>
     	<filename>crave</filename>
     	<directory>./logs</directory>
-    	<level>0</level>
+    	<level>2</level>
     	<filesize>100</filesize>
     </logger>

 The value 'auto' means that CRAVE will automatically select a backend among the available SMT solvers.
 Other possible values are for example 'boolector', 'sword', 'z3', etc.
 Change the seed to a positive integer, if you want to use this integer as the fixed seed.
-For further information, please refer to the doxygen documentation.
+For further information, especially on the logger, please refer to the doxygen documentation.

  Known issues
 --------------